Our Privacy Policy: Version 2.0

 Accessing your data and applications to delete your data:

 Under the UK’s data protection laws, you have the right to request a record of the data held about you.
-You can request this by sending an email, with your name and date of birth (so that we can correctly identify your records to contact@lemalahealth.co.uk
+You can request this by sending an email with your name and date of birth (so that we can correctly identify your records to hello@lemalahealth.co.uk

-For legal purposes, we maintain a record of your information for 8 years from the date on which we stop providing services to you (which we will treat as the last formal communication we had with or from you, if services were not stopped or terminated as such).
 For patients who have completed their treatment and no longer wish to have their data accessed we will store their data securely away from our main patient database, and contact details will not be used until the above timeframe is concluded – unless we are obliged by law for some other reason to retain it.
 During the retention period, the data will not be accessed for any purpose other than defending a legal claim if needed.

 Changes to this policy:

-It is likely that we will change this privacy policy from time to time, to reflect changes in law or in our operations, or to provide further detail or clarity.
 Where significant changes are made, which affect how your personal data is used, we will take all reasonable steps to notify all persons who might be affected through the contact details that we have on our systems – this might be through our Newsletter or via a specific email alert.